loot/loot-condition-interpreter/README.md

 The tests and benchmarks need the [testing-plugins](https://github.com/WrinklyNinja/testing-plugins) and the [LOOT API v0.13.8](https://github.com/loot/loot-api/releases/tag/0.13.8) Windows archives to be extracted and present in the repo root.
-See the AppVeyor and Travis CI configurations for examples on what should be extracted where.
+See the GitHub Actions CI workflow for examples on what should be extracted where.

 To run the Rust tests: